TheDigitalGarbologist/BaltimoreCWS/README.md

-# Project Plan: Identifying Optimal Locations for Co-Working Spaces in Baltimore City using Open Data
+# Project Plan: Identifying Optimal Locations for Co-Working Spaces in Baltimore City

 ## Introduction
 The rise of remote work has fundamentally changed how people use and interact with workspace environments.
 Many remote workers face challenges such as limited space at home, distractions, and the need for professional settings to foster productivity and collaboration.
 This project aims to address these issues by identifying the most suitable locations for co-working spaces in Baltimore City.